-We are early in our development efforts and have only one product candidate, oliceridine, for which we have submitted an NDA to the FDA.
-If we are unable to successfully complete development and commercialization of our product candidates, either on our own or with a partner, or experience significant delays in doing so, our business will be materially harmed.
+We have only one product candidate, OLINVYK, for which we recently received marketing approval from the FDA.
+If we are unable to successfully commercialize or achieve market acceptance of OLINVYK, or if we are unable to complete development of our other product candidates, or if we experience significant delays in doing so, our business will be materially harmed.

-We are early in our development efforts and have only one product candidate, oliceridine, for which we have completed Phase 3 development and resubmitted an NDA to the FDA, following receipt of a CRL and completion of a healthy volunteer QT study to generate additional clinical data to respond to such CRL.
+We have only one product, OLINVYK, for which we have received marketing approval by the FDA.
 To this point, we have invested substantially all of our efforts and financial resources in the identification and development of biased ligands.
-Our ability to generate product revenue, which we do not expect will occur for the foreseeable future, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
-The success of our product candidates will depend on several factors, including the following:
+Our ability to generate product revenue will depend heavily on the successful commercialization and market acceptance of OLINVYK and the development and commercialization, if approved, of our other product candidates.
+The success of OLINVYK and our development-stage product candidates will depend on several factors, including the following:

-- · successful completion of nonclinical studies and clinical trials; - · receipt of marketing approvals from applicable regulatory authorities; - obtaining, maintaining, and protecting our intellectual property portfolio, including patents and trade secrets, and regulatory exclusivity for our product candidates; - · making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - · launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - · acceptance of our products, if and when approved, by patients, the medical community, and third-party payors; - · effectively competing with other therapies; - · obtaining and maintaining healthcare coverage of our products and adequate reimbursement; and - · maintaining a continued acceptable safety profile of our products following approval.
+- successful completion of nonclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - obtaining, maintaining, and protecting our intellectual property portfolio, including patents and trade secrets, and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - deploying our direct sales force and establishing market acceptance of OLINVYK;

+- launching commercial sales of our other product candidates, if and when approved, whether alone or in collaboration with others; - acceptance of our other product candidates, if and when approved, by patients, the medical community, and third-party payors; - effectively competing with other therapies; - · obtaining and maintaining healthcare coverage of our products and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following approval.